Debt advice – Rent and Tuition Fees

 If you are struggling with your accommodation costs, and you’re getting all the student loan you are entitled to, you might be entitled to some help from the HEI Discretionary Fund or University Hardship Fund.
-Ask at the Student Services desk in the Fraser Building for an application form, or call into the Advice Centre.
+Please see the Financial Aid page for the eligibility criteria and downloadable application forms, or contact the Advice Centre for further help.

 Debt owed to the University

 As you’ll see, depending on your circumstances there is some room for manoeuvre.

 If you are a continuing student and have tuition-fee debt owed to the University, you will not be able to re-register or gain access to the library for the upcoming academic year.
 In certain circumstances the University will allow you to re-register if you’ve entered into a repayment plan with them and the SRC Advice Centre can provide you with help and advice on the best way to put a realistic and sustainable offer to the University.

 If you are in this situation, need assistance or advice on submitting a repayment plan, or have concerns about debt or financial problems you should contact the Advice Centre.